-On 13 May 2019, the Council of the European Union adopted the EU annual report on human rights and democracy in the world for 2018.
+On 15 June 2020, the Council of the European Union adopted the EU annual report on human rights and democracy in the world for 2019.

 Here is the country chapter about the Philippines:

-The EU Delegation and several EU Member States' Embassies had public speaking engagements and development cooperation projects on human rights.
-There were meetings with Human Rights Defenders, including NGO representatives, journalists and Commissioners of the Commission on Human Rights, to get updates on the fight against impunity and ongoing efforts to promote rule of law in the Philippines, as well as to share views on possible contributions from the international community to improve the general situation of human rights in the country.
-215
+EU bilateral political engagement: The EU delegation and several EU Member States' embassies had public speaking engagements and development cooperation projects on human rights.
+There were meetings with human rights defenders, including NGO representatives, journalists and the Commission of the Human Rights, to get updates on the human rights situation in the Philippines, as well as to share views on possible contributions from the international community to improve the general situation of human rights in the country.